See me after school, boy

 And when people like me — fairly balanced, I like to imagine — are thinking like this, things are very, very wrong.

-1 cat jibber-jabbered
+1 muppet jibber-jabbered

 Home Ed Robot